BruceChanJianLe/TMUX_Setup/README.md

 # Fix tmux colors
 # if clear command does not work, change `rxvt-unicode-256color` with `xterm-256color`
+# Use echo $TERM to check which one you should choose from
-set -g default-terminal "rxvt-unicode-256color" set -ga terminal-overrides ',rxvt-unicode-256color:Tc'
+set -g default-terminal "xterm-256color" set -ga terminal-overrides ',xterm-256color:Tc'

 #-------- Copy Mode (Vim Style) {{{
 #------------------------------------------------------